Grounding Synthetic Data Evaluations of Language Models in Unsupervised Document Corpora: Related works

 \section{Related works}

-Our approach is motivated by task asymmetry similar to \textit{NP-completeness}: given grounding documents, an LM should reliably generate diagnostically relevant questions, while zero-shot answering the same questions is substantially harder.
+Our approach is motivated by task asymmetry where given grounding documents, an LM should reliably generate diagnostically relevant questions, while it is substantially harder to zero-shot answer those same questions.
 This information asymmetry motivates using LMs to generate benchmarks grounded in curated documents rather than relying only on model weight knowledge.
-Language models are routinely adopted as judges: extracting answer choices~\cite{evidentlyaiWrongUseful,huggingfaceUsingLLMasajudge}, grading open ended responses~\cite{confidentaiEvaluationMetrics,oh2024generative}, and justifying correctness~\cite{cook2024tickingboxesgeneratedchecklists}.
-The most similar contemporary convergent work is YourBench~\cite{shashidhar2025yourbench} synthetic replication of MMLU from grounding documents and AutoBencher~\cite{li2025autobencherdeclarativebenchmarkconstruction} reinforcement learning optimization to discover gaps in LM knowledge.
+Language models are routinely adopted as judges: extracting answer choices~\citep{evidentlyaiWrongUseful,huggingfaceUsingLLMasajudge}, grading open ended responses~\citep{confidentaiEvaluationMetrics,oh2024generative}, and justifying correctness~\citep{cook2024tickingboxesgeneratedchecklists}.
+The most similar contemporary convergent work is YourBench~\citep{shashidhar2025yourbench} synthetic replication of MMLU from grounding documents and AutoBencher~\citep{li2025autobencherdeclarativebenchmarkconstruction} reinforcement learning optimization to discover gaps in LM knowledge.
 Leveraging grounding documents greatly improves synthetic data utility, as the methodology no longer relies on internalized LM knowledge.

 Modern long-context LMs can process entire documents.
-Benchmarks like SecQA~\cite{liu2023secqa} and PubMedQA~\cite{jin2019pubmedqa} leverage domain-specific textbooks and web pages.
-Full-document grounding generally outperforms summary-based systems~\cite{bhat2023investigating}.
-Continued LM improvement, prompting strategies~\cite{yadav-etal-2024-explicit}, and topic breadth~\cite{li2024crowdsourceddatahighqualitybenchmarks} has further improved synthetic data.
-These methods also enhance downstream applications like retrieval-augmented generation~\cite{balaguer2024rag}.
+Benchmarks like SecQA~\citep{liu2023secqa} and PubMedQA~\citep{jin2019pubmedqa} leverage domain-specific textbooks and web pages.
+Full-document grounding generally outperforms summary-based systems~\citep{bhat2023investigating}.
+Continued LM improvement, prompting strategies~\citep{yadav-etal-2024-explicit}, and topic breadth~\citep{li2024crowdsourceddatahighqualitybenchmarks} has further improved synthetic data.
+These methods also enhance downstream applications like retrieval-augmented generation~\citep{balaguer2024rag}.